 A Life Far Removed From Home

 Because circuses are constantly traveling from city to city, animals’ access to basic necessities such as food, water, and veterinary care is often inadequate.
 The animals, most of whom are quite large and naturally active, are forced to spend most of their lives in the cramped, barren cages and trailers used to transport them, where they have only enough room to stand and turn around.
 Most animals are allowed out of their cages only during the short periods when they must perform.
 Elephants are kept in leg shackles that prevent them from taking more than one step in any direction.
 The minimum requirements of the federal Animal Welfare Act (AWA) are routinely ignored.

 During the off-season, animals used in circuses may be housed in traveling crates or barn stalls— some are even kept in trucks.
 Such interminable confinement has harmful physical and psychological effects on animals.
-These effects are often indicated by unnatural forms of behavior such as repeated head-bobbing, swaying, and pacing.2
+These effects are often indicated by what are called “abnormal repetitive behaviors” (ARB), such as head-bobbing, swaying, and pacing.2

 The tricks that animals are forced to perform—such as when bears balance on balls, apes ride motorcycles, and elephants stand on two legs—are physically uncomfortable and behaviorally unnatural.
 The whips, tight collars, muzzles, electric prods, bullhooks, and other tools used during circus acts are reminders that the animals are being forced to perform.
 These “performances” teach audiences nothing about how animals behave under normal circumstances.

 Beaten Into Submission